Hundreds attend 15th annual Harvestfest

 Jackie Loya of Hastings brought her son and two daughters out for the celebration.

-“In a little town without a whole lot do do, it’s good to get kids outside,” he said.
+“In a little town without a whole lot to do, it’s good to get kids outside,” he said.

 Mike Binfield of rural Hastings came out with his son and grandchild.